 ProTeach: A program for the preparation of Professional Teachers.

 The College of Education is responsible for teacher education at the University of Florida.
-University teacher education programs are approved by the State of Florida Department of Education and the National Council for Accreditation of Teacher Education (NCATE).
+University teacher education programs are approved by the State of Florida Department of Education and the Council for the Accreditation of Educator Preparation (CAEP)..

 Teaching is a more difficult and demanding task today than ever before.
 Conditions teachers face in the classroom are more complex and stressful than those in the past.
 At the same time, parents, other adults, and young people are increasingly aware that a sound educational background is essential to success in later life.
 More is expected of professional teachers.
 In response to this challenge, the College of Education has developed a program to prepare teachers in Elementary and Special Education, Early Childhood Education, and the various areas of Secondary Education.
 ProTeach is a rigorous program consisting of five years of intensive work, general background knowledge, professional studies and academic specializations designed to culminate in award of a Bachelor of Arts in Education (BAE) and a Master of Education (MEd).